jacobjones/DoubleJay.Epi.ConfigurableColorPicker/README.md

 # Configurable Color Picker for Episerver

 ## Description
-This package provides a easy-to-use color picker for Episerver—which allows full configurability of the color pallete.
+This package provides a easy-to-use color picker for Episerver—which allows full configurability of the color palette.

 ## Features
 * Available colors are fully configurable